grin-compiler/ghc-whole-program-compiler-project/README.md

    ```
    cabal install zip-cmd
    ```
-2. Compile the `wpc-plugin` with GHC 9.6
+2. Compile the `wpc-plugin` with GHC 9.6.
-   As of 2023 April, you should have GHC 9.6 installed in your system, becase stack does not currently support GHC 9.6.
+   *As of 2023 April, you should have GHC 9.6 installed in your system, because stack does not currently support GHC 9.6.*
    ```
    cd wpc-plugin
    stack build